TeenAgeTechBD/wallpapers/README.md

 ## Adding New Wallpapers

-To add new wallpapers to the gallery, simply upload your image files to the `wallpapers/` folder in this repository.
+To add new wallpapers to the gallery, simply fork and upload your image files to the `wallpapers/` folder in this repository and send a pull request.
 Supported image formats include `.jpg`, `.jpeg`, `.png`.

 ## Maintainers